connervieira/Predator/DOCUMENTATION.md

 7. Optionally, install FSWebcam.
     - FSWebcam is a command line utility that captures still images from a connected video capture device.
     - Predator does not use or otherwise depend on FSWebcam, but it can be a helpful tool to verify camera functionality outside of Predator.
-    - You can install FSWebcam on a debign based Linux machine using this command: `sudo apt-get install fswebcam`
+    - You can install FSWebcam on a design based Linux machine using this command: `sudo apt-get install fswebcam`
 8. Optionally, install remote access software.
     - If you're installing Predator on a Raspberry Pi, you may find it useful to install a program like [RaspAP](https://github.com/RaspAP/raspap-webgui) (or similar program) in order to remotely manage your Predator instance, and eliminate the need for a full keyboard and display.
     - Predator works entirely via command line, meaning any set up that enables SSH access to the host will allow for remote management of Predator.